Git handbook

 git pull --rebase

 Take care to understand each rebase.
+Tends to be confusing, I prefer merging main profusely and then squash merging into a (new) finalized branch.
 Rebasing allows to merge related commits and keep mistakes from littering the project's history.

 1